Practical Guides

-Aspectran’s transactions are tightly bound to the lifecycle of an Activity, the fundamental unit of request processing.
+MyBatis transactions in Aspectran are integrated into the lifecycle of a request processing unit called an Activity.
 An AOP proxy intercepts method calls and performs the following steps:

 2. Dynamic Routing (Read-Write Splitting)